 You now only earn 45 bitcoin per day (5% of 900).
 Your electricity costs are unchanged at $3200k (40 bitcoin compared to 80 before) because you haven’t added or removed any mining rigs.
 Your profit is 5 bitcoin per day, or $400k – Exactly what it was before in dollars.

 So what happened in summary?
 The price went up.
 Miners joined in.
-You earn fewer bitcoin for your efforts, but in dollar terms your profit is unchanged, because your access to cheap electricity is unchanged and you remained competatitve.
-The world hash rate went up in response to price increase.
-Hashrate followed price.
+You earn fewer bitcoin for your efforts, but in dollar terms, your profit is unchanged, because your access to cheap electricity is unchanged and you remained competitive.
+The world hash rate went up in response to a price increase.
+Hash rate followed price.
 This is all rational.